-data collection phase including demographic designed to identify, assess, and develop actions the direction of the Comprehensive Plan information from the 2010 Census, information and policies in the areas of population, land use, Steering Committee.
-The steering committee obtained from city staff, public input, and field transportation, housing, economic development, was composed of members of City staff and data collection.
-Data is collected that provide a community facilities, and utilities.
-The the Planning Commission. snapshot of the past and present conditions of Comprehensive Plan contains recommendations recommendations by the Lexington Planning Lexington.
-Analysis of data provides the basis for that, when implemented, will be of value to the Commission were completed prior to adoption developing forecasts for future land-use demands City of Lexington and its residents. in the city.
+Comprehensive planning begins with the data collection phase including demographic information from the 2010 Census, information obtained from city staff, public input, and field data collection.
+Data are collected that provide a snapshot of the past and present conditions of Lexington.
+Analysis of data provides the basis for developing forecasts for future land-use demands in the city.